-- your household income is less than £16,191 a year (the same as our free school meals criteria) - you will pay no more than £200
+- your household income is less than £16,191 a year (the same as our free school meals criteria) - you should pay no more than £200

-- you are an employed 16 to 19 year old apprentice who can demonstrate hardship caused by travel pressures - you will pay between £200 and £400.
+- you are an employed 16 to 19 year old apprentice who can demonstrate hardship caused by travel pressures - you should pay between £200 and £400.